lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 instructions on how to use Jupyter Notebook, please refer to the official documentation.

+In the notebook's file explorer, the ``id_container file`` contains a private SSH key.
+If necessary, you can download it and use it for SSH / SFTP access to the container.

 Click the NEW button on the top right and select the Notebook for Backend.AI, then the ipynb window appears where you can enter your own code.